genomicsclass/leanpub/manuscript/linear_models_in_practice.md

 ![plot of chunk unnamed-chunk-1](images/linear_models_in_practice-unnamed-chunk-1-1.png)

-We can see that the high fat diet group appear to have higher weights on average, although there is overlap between the two samples.
+We can see that the high fat diet group appears to have higher weights on average, although there is overlap between the two samples.

-### A linear model with one variable
+### A Linear Model With One Variable

-We will build for demonstration purposes the design matrix {$$}\mathbf{X}{/$$} using the formula `~ Diet`.
-Note that the group with the 1's in the second column is determined by the level of `Diet` which comes second, that is, the non-reference level.
+For demonstration purposes, we will build the design matrix {$$}\mathbf{X}{/$$} using the formula `~ Diet`.
+The group with the 1's in the second column is determined by the level of `Diet` which comes second; that is, the non-reference level.

 ```r